Best Crypto Wallets

 ❌ Some of the fees for purchases and exchanges are pretty high

 If you really want the maximum usage and capability, take a look at Coinomi.
-Where many wallets allow you access and holding of a variety of cryptos, very few of them actually reach this level with more than 1700 assets at your fingertips.
+Where many wallets allow you to access and hold a variety of cryptos, very few of them actually reach this level with more than 1700 assets at your fingertips.
 In fact, that’s nearly unheard of.

 When you look at other wallets, you rarely see more than 500 assets available.
 And for many users, that is enough.
 But what if you aren’t the same as many other users?
 It’s perfectly ok to have different needs and demands.
-If you want multiple cryptos, and you want them all, Coinomi pretty much gives you just that.
+If you like browsing through the weird and wonderful, Coinomi is your one-stop-shop to a Willy Wonka-esque factory of all the cryptocurrencies going.

 This was one of the first multichain crypto wallets ever available, and they have maintained one of the highest levels of service and security since their start in 2014.